 Whether or not you should travel with your wedding rings is a topic of conversation in the TFG Facebook Group.
 It’s a topic that varies greatly depending on the traveler, destination, and planned activities.

 Some are comfortable taking their wedding rings on the road with them, while others prefer to travel with silicone.
-If it’s an option you might consider one day, our readers share their best picks for silicone rings and their opinions on whether to travel with them or not!
+If it’s an option you might consider one day, our readers share their silicone rings reviews and their opinions on whether to travel with them or not.

 Best Silicone Rings for Women